optiv/Ivy/README.md

 With `Inject` mode Ivy will create a process in a suspended state to injection shellcode into.
 Depending on the on weither its a 32-bit or 64-bit system it will spawn a different process.
 Ivy comes with some default process names to spawn, however these can be chagned by using the `process32` or `process64` flags.
 When specifying the path ensure you use `\\` for the path.

-### Staged vs Stageless
+# Staged vs Stageless Shellcode

 First of all, YOU SHOULD ALWAYS USE the ```-stageless``` argument.
 However, if you ever need to run a staged payload you can do so by not using the `-stageless` argument.
-In addition, when you choose to run a staged payload it is important that for `Inject` payload types the shellcode must be VBA formatted and for `Local` types the shellcode be C formatted.
+When using the `-stageless` you can use raw shellcode, however, when you choose to run a staged payload it is important that for `Inject` payload types the shellcode must be VBA formatted and for `Local` types the shellcode be C formatted.

 # Delivery